josmar-crwdstffng/angular/aio/content/guide/workspace-config.md

 # Angular workspace configuration

 A file named `angular.json` at the root level of an Angular [workspace](guide/glossary#workspace) provides workspace-wide and project-specific configuration defaults for build and development tools provided by the Angular CLI.
-Path values given in the configuration are relative to the root workspace folder.
+Path values given in the configuration are relative to the root workspace directory.

 ## Overall JSON structure